Educational technology: Artificial intelligence

-As artificial intelligence (AI) becomes more prominent in this age of big data, it has also been widely adopted in K-12 classrooms.
-One prominent class of AI-enhanced educational technology is intelligent tutoring systems (ITSs), designed to provide immediate and personalized feedback to students.
+The academic study and development of artificial intelligence can be dated to at least 1956 when cognitive scientists began to investigate thought and learning processes in humans and machines.
+The earliest uses of AI in education can be traced to the development of intelligent tutoring systems (ITS) and their application in enhancing educational experiences.
+They are designed to provide immediate and personalized feedback to students.
 The incentive to develop ITS comes from educational studies showing that individual tutoring is much more effective than group teaching, in addition to the need for promoting learning on a larger scale.
-Over the years, a combination of cognitive science theories and data-driven techniques have greatly enhanced the capabilities of ITS, allowing it to model a wide range of students' characteristics, such as knowledge, affect, off-task behavior and wheel spinning.
-There is ample evidence that ITSs are highly effective in helping students learn.
-ITSs can be used to keep students in the zone of proximal development (ZPD): the space wherein students may learn with guidance.
+Over the years, a combination of cognitive science and data-driven techniques have enhanced the capabilities of ITS, allowing it to model a wide range of students' characteristics, such as knowledge, affect, off-task behavior, and wheel spinning.
+There is ample evidence that ITS are highly effective in helping students learn.
+ITS can be used to keep students in the zone of proximal development (ZPD): the space wherein students may learn with guidance.
 Such systems can guide students through tasks slightly above their ability level.